chmouel/pipelines-as-code/docs/content/docs/guides/llm-analysis/_index.md

 ### Limitations

 - Only one fix PipelineRun is created per analysis check-run.
-Clicking "Fix it" multiple times has no additional effect once the fix PipelineRun exists.
+Clicking "Apply Suggestions" multiple times has no additional effect once the fix PipelineRun exists.
 - The fix PipelineRun pushes directly to the PR head branch.
-Make sure contributors understand that clicking "Fix it" will add a commit to their branch.
+Make sure contributors understand that clicking "Apply Suggestions" will add a commit to their branch.
 - Large or binary diffs may be skipped if encoding exceeds limits.